Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum. It can also cause skin problems.

 - taking over-the-counter pain relievers

-If a skin complaint is particularly troublesome, it is a good idea to speak with a doctor to get a proper diagnosis and the right treatment.
+If a skin issue is particularly troublesome, it is a good idea to speak with a doctor to get a proper diagnosis and the right treatment.

-If skin conditions are recurring or getting worse over time, it is a good idea to talk to a doctor about the best way manage them.
+If skin conditions are recurring or worsening over time, it is a good idea to talk with a doctor about the best way to manage them.